liferay/liferay-docs/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 This section contains settings for exporting user data from LDAP.

 **Users DN:** Enter the location in your LDAP tree where the users are stored.
-When @product@ does an export, it exports the users to this location.
+@product@ exports the users to this location.

-**User Default Object Classes:** When a user is exported, the user is created with the listed default object classes.
+**User Default Object Classes:** Users are exported with the listed default object classes.
 To find out what your default object classes are, use an LDAP browser tool such as Apache Directory Studio to locate a user and view the Object Class attributes stored in LDAP for that user.

 **Groups DN:** Enter the location in your LDAP tree where the groups are stored.
 When @product@ does an export, it exports the groups to this location.

 **Group Default Object Classes:** When a group is exported, the group is created with the listed default object classes.
-To find out what your default object classes are, use an LDAP browser tool such as Apache Directory Studio to locate a group and view the Object Class attributes stored in LDAP for that group.
+To find out what your default object classes are, use an LDAP browser tool such as [Apache Directory Studio](https://directory.apache.org/studio) to locate a group and view the Object Class attributes stored in LDAP for that group.

-Once you set all your options and tested your connection, click *Save*.
+When you've set all your options and tested your connection, click *Save*.

 | **Note:** If a user changes a value like a password in @product@, that change is
 | passed to the LDAP server, provided @product@ has enough schema access to make